IgniteUI/help-topics/topics/02_Controls/igTreeGrid/01_Features/03_igTreeGrid-Remote-Features.md

 ### <a id="considerations"></a> Performance Considerations

-In case that there is an SQL end point in you application what could be done in order to improve performance by decreasing the number of calls to the SQL is caching the data.
+In case that there is an SQL end point in your application what could be done in order to improve performance by decreasing the number of calls to the SQL is caching the data.

 **Related topic:** [Remote Paging (igGrid)](igGrid-Paging.html#remote)